Dobby233Liu/pvpin_js_rt/README.md

 ##### Pay attention

 This part will not have English text because the *PVPIN* was not really have an English page, only Simplified Chinese seem like can be approved. and, the *PVPIN* is just made for Chinese Minecraft Players.
 If you really want use *PVPIN* in English, please contact us!
 We will communicate this thing.
-You can contact us by "QQ" or "Mail".
+You can contact us by QQ or E-mail.
 But, we have a Copyright statement.

 QQ member: 4740281